zigmasKr/jedit-plugin-beanshell-bis/readme.md

-# BeanShell Bis - jEdut plugin
+# BeanShell Bis - jEdit plugin
 Plugin presents a 'free' wrapper of the BeanShell interpreter within jEdit.